12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_upgrade_plan_module.rst

 Synopsis
 --------
-- Upgrade plan settings for the component.
+- Upgrade plan settings for the component